28 Free things to do in Hilton Head, SC & Budget Tips

 Go on a Paddleboard Tour

-One of the best cheap things to do in Hilton Head is to go on a stand up paddleboard tour like this one.
+One of the cheapest things to do in Hilton Head is to go on a stand-up paddleboard tour like this one.

 This is one of the most affordable and unique tours you can take around the island.